buildit/gravity-ui-web/src/styleguide/_patterns/01-atoms/06-buttons/07-cta.md

 ## Purpose

-The CTA (or Call To Action) is a button with the primary intention of grabbing the user attention and direct him somewhere else.
+The CTA (or Call To Action) is a button with the primary intention of grabbing the user attention and direct them somewhere else.

 A submit button is _not_ a CTA.
 A _read more_ link **is**.